newpatiente2e/docs/docs/25-form-recognizer-studio/50-train-model.md

 1. The right navigation bar also has the sample code to invoke your model and the JSON results from the API.

 Congratulations you've trained a custom model in the Form Recognizer Studio!
-Your model is ready for use with the REST API or the SDK to analyze documents.
+Your model is ready for use with the new patient registration app.